-The above chandelier was adapted from this original DIY project from Lindsey Adelman – another project I’ve earmarked for my house (this one would be perfect for the upstairs office).
+The above chandelier is from Lindsey Adelman – another beauty I’ve earmarked for my house (this one would be perfect for the upstairs office).

-It’s been so popular, there’s even a kit now for getting everything you need to create it yourself (and there are some really neat adaptations such as this one done by other DIYers, so I’d suggest looking through the flipbook on her site for more ideas).
+It’s been so popular, there’s even a kit now for getting everything you need to create it yourself (and there are some really neat adaptations done by other DIYers, so I’d suggest looking through Pinterest for more ideas).

 Finally, there’s this piece of magic from Sarah M. Dorsey.
 Maybe it’s the name that has me biased; maybe it’s the fact that unlike the rest of these tutorials, she used completely unconventional materials to create something more amazing than I thought possible.
 The only thing I’d probably want to do differently is the color (I’d go with something more neutral and leave the brass/metal pieces as-is for a mixed metal look).